exasol/project-keeper/doc/requirements/design.md

 PK generates the `release.yml` workflow so that it verifies that workflow `ci-build.yml` ran successfully on `main` branch for the current commit.

 Rationale:
-* This ensures that tests succeeded before creating the release when the user started `release.yml` manually.
+* This ensures that tests succeeded before creating the release when the user started the workflow `release.yml` manually.

 Covers:
 * [`dsn~release-workflow.generate~1`](#generate-releaseyml-workflow)